instaloader/instaloader/docs/module/nodeiterator.rst

    :backlinks: none

 For many download targets, Instaloader is able to resume a previously-interrupted iteration.
-It provides an interruptable Iterator :class:`NodeIterator` and a context manager :func:`resumable_iteration`, which we both present here.
+It provides an interruptible Iterator :class:`NodeIterator` and a context manager :func:`resumable_iteration`, which we both present here.